 Parents may view our 'Safeguarding Children Policies' via the school website: www.ybr.vic.edu.au/policies/.
-Alternatively please refer to the 'Holistic Approach to Child Protection' brochure.
-A copy can be obtained from the front office.

 Mandatory Reporting

 Please note that, in line with Government legislation, the school is bound to report any observed instance of child abuse or neglect.